When mitigating bias is unfair: multiplicity and arbitrariness in algorithmic group fairness: Problem Statement

-We consider binary classification problems with binary sensitive attributes, where the population is split by the sensitive variable into a \textit{privileged} and a \textit{disadvantaged} subgroup, and the classification is into a positive and a negative class (desirable and undesirable outcome).
-We focus on \textit{fairness through awareness}~\cite{dwork2011fairness} - approaches in which the sensitive attribute is accessible during the training, test and debiasing process.
-Algorithmic fairness can also, very broadly, be categorized into \textit{group} and \textit{individual} fairness - while \textit{group} fairness~\cite{dwork2011fairness} requires that a chosen metric such as false positive or false negative rate is equal across subgroups of a population, \textit{individual} fairness calls for the model to treat similar instances in a similar way, regardless of the sensitive attribute.
-In this study, we focus on group fairness methods, which the majority of existing works aim for.
-However, group fairness is not at all straight-forward to define - defining or choosing a metric to characterize it is a research topic in itself, and there exists therefore a highly diverse group of proposed interpretations~\cite{hort2022survey}.
-We discuss the two most commonly used metrics, and then a categorization of debiasing strategies based on which we choose the methods to analyse.
+In this work, we consider binary classification problems with binary sensitive attributes: a dataset $D$ with $n$ samples $(x_i, s_i, y_i)_{i=1}^{n}$ is used to train a model $f$.
+An instance $i$ is represented by $x_i\in \mathbf{R}^m$ - its feature vector, $s_i\in \{0,1\}$ - its binary sensitive attribute, and $y_i\in \{0,1\}$ - its binary target.
+The population is split by the sensitive variable into a \textit{privileged} ($s_i=1$) and a \textit{disadvantaged} subgroup ($s_i=0$), and the classification $\hat{y}_i$ is into a positive ($\hat{y}_i=1$) and a negative ($\hat{y}_i=0$) class (desirable and undesirable outcome).
+We focus on \textit{fairness through awareness}~\cite{dwork2012fairness} - approaches in which the sensitive attribute is accessible during the training, test and debiasing process, and in particular \textit{group} fairness, which requires that a chosen criterion such as false positive or false negative rate is equal across subgroups of a population.
+However, group fairness is not at all straight-forward to define - defining or choosing a criterion to characterize it is a research topic in itself, and there exists therefore a highly diverse group of proposed interpretations~\cite{hort2022survey}.
+We discuss here the two most commonly used criteria, that will be the focus of this paper.